 Wiper blades are easily forgotten about until you need them!
-We’ve all been in the situation of getting caught in a rain storm while driving, turning on the wiper blades, and find they are streaky and not thoroughly cleaning the windshield.
+We’ve all been in the situation of getting caught in a rainstorm while driving, turning on the wiper blades, and find they are streaky and not thoroughly cleaning the windshield.

 Wipers are a rubber product, and just like tires, they wear out over time.
 Road debris and grime, sunlight, and moisture all play a part in breaking down the rubber material in wiper blades.
 In addition, a torn or severely worn wiper blade could scratch the windshield.
-Be sure to periodically check your wiper blades for tares and the washer fluid functionality.
+Be sure to periodically check your wiper blades for tears and the washer fluid functionality.
 TIP: Clean your wiper blades with a bit of rubbing alcohol.